I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/nf-irb-ataportdeviceready.md

 ## -remarks
 <p>The port driver resumes the paused request queue for the indicated device.
 If the caller assigns a wildcard value of IDE_UNTAGGED to parameters <i>TargetId</i> and <i>Lun</i>, the port driver will restart the channel request queue. </p>

-<p>The port driver resumes the paused request queue for the indicated device.
-If the caller assigns a wildcard value of IDE_UNTAGGED to parameters <i>TargetId</i> and <i>Lun</i>, the port driver will restart the channel request queue. </p>

 ## -requirements
 <table>
 <tr>